Psykotikism/Mutant_Tanks/README.md

 		// 4: Ice Steam
 		// 5: Meteor Smoke
 		// 6: Smoker Cloud
-		// 7: Spit Puddle (Only available in Left 4 Dead 2.)
+		// 7: Acid Trail (Only available in Left 4 Dead 2.)
 		"Particle Effects"				"1234567"

+		// The Super Tank's rock will have a particle effect.
+		// 0: OFF
+		// 1: ON
+		"Rock Effect"					"0"

+		// The particle effects for the Super Tank's rock.
+		// Combine numbers in any order for different results.
+		// Character limit: 4
+		// 1: Blood Explosion
+		// 2: Electric Jolt
+		// 3: Fire Trail
+		// 4: Acid Trail (Only available in Left 4 Dead 2.)
+		"Rock Effects"					"1234"

 		// The Super Tank absorbs most of the damage it receives.
 		// 0: OFF